artekw/matrixblock/readme.md

 # matrixblock

-The goal of this project is create a cape for beaglebone black to drive a Sure Electronic LED 32x16 LED Display.
+The goal of this project is create a cape for beaglebone black to drive a Sure Electronic 32x16 LED Display.

-We plan to pun on PCB RTC clock baseg on NXP PCF8563 chip.
+We plan to put on PCB RTC clock baseg on NXP PCF8563 chip.

 ## TODO